jerry-shijiahu/testgit/readme.txt

 Git is a  distributed  version control system.
-Git is free test software.
+Git is free test software under the GPL.
 1111111